CasaVinteUm/labelbase-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Hello World for StartOS
+# Labelbase for StartOS

+[Labelbase](https://github.com/Labelbase/Labelbase) is a label management service for Bitcoin transactions and addresses.

+Labelbase provides features for adding labels, importing and exporting labels, and offers a public API for integration with wallets and existing workflows.
+This ensures that you always have access to the most up-to-date information.

+Labelbase supports [BIP-329](https://bip329.org/), a format for unifying label data.

-Hello World is a simple, minimal project that serves as a template for creating a service that runs on StartOS.
-This repository creates the `s9pk` package that is installed to run `hello-world` on [StartOS](https://github.com/Start9Labs/start-os/).
-Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).
+This repository creates the `s9pk` package that is installed to run `labelbase` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Dependencies